Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc 1.9.1
+Announcing python-blosc 1.9.2
 =============================

 What is new?
 ============

-We disabled the attempt to include support for SSE2 and AVX2 on non-Intel platforms, allowing the build on such platforms (see #244).
+This is a maintenance release for better support recent version of Python (3.8 and 3.9).
+Also, and due to the evolution of modern CPUs, the number of default threads has been raised to 8 (from 4).
+Finally, zero-copy decompression is now supported by allowing bytes-like input.
 Thanks to Lehman Garrison.

 For more info, you can have a look at the release notes in: